nirant-nk/Data-Structures-Algorithm/README.md

 │   ├── n_queens_problem.cpp
 │   └── backtracking.md             # Overview of backtracking techniques and examples
 └── README.md                           # Main entry point for the repository

+# MinGW setup
+    1. Download 'MinGW Installer' from sourceforge.net run the application.
+    2. Install All neccesary packages inside MinGW.
+    3. Set Environment Variable PATH : DEFAULT = "C:\MinGW\bin"
+    4. Test the installation using a terminal.
+Hit "gcc -v" / "g++ -v".
+    5. Open VS Code
+        - Either:
+            use Extension - Code Runner (.run)
+        - OR:
+            run Manually
+                -> gcc hello.cpp -o run
+                -> ./run OR ./run.exe

+                OR

+                -> gcc hello.cpp
+                -> ./a OR ./a.exe